1LV1/1LV1.github.io/_pages/personal-statement.md

   <summary>Introduction</summary>
 <p>
   <br>
-I am a Product Engineer in the semiconductor industry, specializing in computational lithography.
-My work involves Python programming to enhance and validate photolithography models and new features.
-The primary model I work on simulates the entire process from exposure to development, aiming to improve photolithography resolution.
-This contributes to the advancement of semiconductor manufacturing technology.
+As a Product Engineer in the semiconductor industry, I specialize in computational lithography, developing and validating photolithography models and new features using Python.
+My core work involves simulating the end-to-end process from exposure to development, ensuring high-fidelity pattern transfer and critical dimension control—directly contributing to the advancement of semiconductor manufacturing technology.
 <br><br>
 In 2020, I graduated with a B.S. in optoelectronic information science and engineering from Shanxi University, where I studied under the guidance of Prof. LI Weidong.
 Following graduation, I had the opportunity to delve into the MBE growth of Si/Ge nanowires with controlled in-plane orientation, under the supervision of Prof. ZHANG Jianjun from the Institute of Physics, Chinese Academy of Sciences (CAS).
 Then, under the guidance of Prof. HE Yu, I dedicated my studies to quantum dots in silicon, with a primary focus on quantum simulation using STM hydrogen depassivation lithography.
 This June, I earned my Master's degree through a joint program offered by the Southern University of Science and Technology and the Institute of Physics, CAS.
 </p>